-Ocr geography examWatch
+Ocr geography examWatch this thread

 Hydraulic action- Water forced into cracks, compressed air forces rocks apart.

 Abrasion- Loose rocks (sediment) thrown at cliffs by the sea, wearing it away.

 Solution- Rock material dissolved by weakly acidic sea water (especially chalk and limestone)

 Attrition- Loose sediments knocked around into smaller and rounder particles.

 Formation of wave cut platforms

 Formation of headland and bay

 (You will also need to learn about conflict of interests, thiss mean what each type of person will want done to protect the coast.
 For example people who earn an income through tourism will want the beach to be protected so that it wont erode away and people will still come to visit it, this will ensure that the people using the coast as a source of income from tourism will not be affected by the process of erosion)

 You will also have to learn your case studies.